RalphHightower/SpaceShuttleMissionSchedule/README.md

 Challenger, Discovery, Endeavour and our ship, Atlantis.
 Thank you for protecting us and bringing this program to such a fitting end.
 God bless all of you, God bless the United States of America."

 "It was an honor to be a guest of NASA to be at the first and only @NASATweetup for a Space Shuttle landing.
 To see a Space Shuttle's launch and landing was something I never expected."
 Ralph Hightower, Idea Man, Project Coordinator and Developer.
+I was surprised hearing the twin sonic booms when the Space Shuttles announce their return to Earth.
+On television, the twin sonic booms sound like a muffled *boom.boom*.
+In person, it sounds like **BANG!
+BANG!**, as if a gun was fired.

 Ralph Hightower's view of the liftoff of Atlantis from the NASA Causeway, July 8, 2011.
 Camera: Canon A-1, 70-205mm zoom lens @ 205mm, Kodak Ektar 100 film.
 Copyright 2011, Ralph Hightower.